Lance Bass: Radio

+Podcast

+On January 3, 2023, Bass released the trailer for his podcast, Frosted Tips with Lance Bass.
+The first episode aired on January 9, 2023, in which he interviewed former bandmate JC Chasez of NSYNC.

+In February, he began releasing episodes for another podcast, The Last Soviet, describing the story of Sergei Krikalev's time on the Mir space station during the collapse of the Soviet Union as well as Bass's own experience training at Star City.

 Dancing with the Stars

 Bass was a contestant on season 7 of Dancing with the Stars and was paired with swing dance champ Lacey Schwimmer.
-Bass and Schwimmer reached the grand finale in competition with Brooke Burke partnering with Derek Hough and Warren Sapp partnering with Kym Johnson.
-Lance Bass finished in third place with the title going to Burke.
+Bass and Schwimmer reached the grand finale in competition and finished in third place.

-Production
+Production company

 In January 2001, Bass formed his first film production company, A Happy Place, with film producers Rich Hull, Wendy Thorlakson and Joe Anderson.
-The company was geared towards family-friendly films and received the Movieguide award for "Excellence in Family-Oriented Programming" for its first feature film, On the Line.
-After On The Line, A Happy Place changed its name to Bacon & Eggs and produced its second feature film, Lovewrecked, in 2005.
+The company was geared towards family-friendly films, and received the Movieguide award for "Excellence in Family-Oriented Programming" for its first feature film, On the Line.
+After On the Line, A Happy Place changed its name to Bacon & Eggs and produced its second feature film, Lovewrecked, in 2005.
 The film debuted on ABC Family in January 2007, starring Amanda Bynes, Chris Carmack, and Jamie-Lynn Sigler, with Bass in a minor role.
 This too received mostly negative reviews.

 Bass later formed a separate production company named Lance Bass Productions.
 On May 14, 2007, Brian Graden announced that Lance Bass Productions would be working with the Logo network in executive producing a reality television show about the music business.
 It was reported that the show will focus on the creation and development of an all-gay boy band.
 To date no such project has been developed or aired.

 In 2008, Bass co-produced The Grand, and Bass' company is reported to be developing a music docudrama about the life of rock bands on tour.

 In October 2011, Bass debuted his own boy band called Heart2Heart.
 In August 2013, Bass became an executive producer of the documentary film Kidnapped for Christ along with Mike C. Manning.
 The film sheds light on controversial behavior modification methods used on children, sent there by their parents, at an Evangelical Christian reform school in the Dominican Republic.
 The film was sold to Showtime, to be released on television July 10, 2014.